-Section five, entails forming a crisis plan.
-This plan answers questions like, who do we call, where do we go, what do we do, how do I know that I need someone else to make decisions for me, etc. WRAP empowers people in the individual’s support network to take action and provide appropriate help in a time of crises, guided by the crisis plan.
-WRAP also allows the person in crisis feel more confident that their voice and values are represented in the decision-making process when they are not able to care for or make decisions for themselves.
+Section five entails forming a crisis plan.
+This plan answers questions like, who do we call, where do we go, what do we do, how do I know that I need someone else to make decisions for me, etc. WRAP empowers people in the individual’s support network to take action and provide appropriate help in a time of crisis, guided by the crisis plan.
+WRAP also allows the person in crisis to feel more confident that their voice and values are represented in the decision-making process when they are not able to care for or make decisions for themselves.

 Click here for more information about the Wellness Recovery Action Plan.